 Gas or Electric Aerator

-Also known as a core aerator and power aerator, a lawn aerator is a large, heavy roller that removes plugs of soil and grass on your lawn, making it easier for water, air, and nutrients to penetrate the roots of your grass.
+Also known as a core aerator and power aerator.
+A lawn aerator is a large.
+Heavy roller that removes plugs of soil and grass on your lawn.
+Making it easier for water, air, and nutrients to penetrate the roots of your grass.

-Aerators are particularly helpful for rejuvenating a worn-down lawn since it helps relieve compaction in the soil.
+Aerators are particularly helpful for rejuvenating a worn-down lawn.
+Since it helps relieve compaction in the soil.

-Power landscaping tools like these are on the pricier side, and you don’t need to own them since you only need to aerate your lawn once every couple of years, so we recommend renting a lawn care service to do it for you.
+Power landscaping tools like these are on the pricier side.
+And you don’t need to own them since you only need to aerate your lawn once every couple of years.
+So we recommend renting a lawn care service to do it for you.

 Safety Equipment

-When working with dangerous power tools that can potentially injure you or your landscapers, it’s imperative to give them high-quality safety equipment to avoid these scenarios.
+When working with dangerous power tools that can potentially injure you or your landscapers.
+It’s imperative to give them high-quality safety equipment to avoid these scenarios.

 The minimum safety gear includes: